orangeduck/mpc/README.md

 ### Does _mpc_ support Unicode?

 _mpc_ Only supports ASCII.
 Sorry!
 Writing a parser library that supports Unicode is pretty difficult.
 I welcome contributions!

+### Is _mpc_ binary safe?

+No. Sorry!
+Including NULL characters in a string or a file will probably break it.
+Just avoid it if possible.

 ### The Parser is going into an infinite loop!